 - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the transmission push buttons.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the Key Fob in or near the vehicle or in a location accessible to children.
+A child could operate power windows, other controls, or move the vehicle.

-- Do not leave the key fob in or near the vehicle (or in a location accessible to children).
-A child could operate power windows, other controls, or move the vehicle. - Be sure the parking brake is fully disengaged before driving; failure to do so can lead to brake failure and a collision. - Always fully apply the parking brake when leaving your vehicle, or it may roll and cause damage or injury.
+- Be sure the parking brake is fully disengaged before driving; failure to do so can lead to brake failure and a collision. - Always fully apply the parking brake when leaving your vehicle, or it may roll and cause damage or injury.
+Also be certain to leave a manual transmission in REVERSE or first (1st) gear.
+Failure to do so may allow the vehicle to roll and cause damage or injury.